-This is the maximum weight which can be placed on the hatch covers and the information is provided in the vessel’s GA plan.
+This is the maximum weight that can be placed on the hatch covers and the information is provided in the vessel’s GA plan.

-As the name implies, here is requested the distance from the vessel’s rails to each one of the two edges of the hatch coaming for each hold.
+As the name implies, this is the distance from the vessel’s rails to each one of the two edges of the hatch coaming for each hold.
 The Master should provide the answer to this question.

-The distance from the vessel’s bow to the first hold is required here.
-With this, we find out what is the length from Hold number 1 to the bow of the vessel.
+Here, the distance from the vessel’s bow to the first hold is required.
+This tells us the length from Hold number 1 to the bow of the vessel.

 The distance between the vessel’s stern and the last hold (closest to stern) is required here.
 This figure measures the vessel’s length beyond the last hold to the vessel’s stern.
 Points F and G are similar and they are not very common dimensions but may be required only in special occasions such as ports/berths with special restrictions.
 This is another point that the Master’s advice is required.

-This is the maximum weight which can be loaded on the deck and it might be useful in cases that the deck cargo is loaded.
+This is the maximum weight which can be loaded on the deck.
+This is useful when the deck is loaded with cargo.